Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 This will pull some of the rub down into the meat along with the liquid.

-Carefully drizzle about another ½ cup of Worcestershire sauce onto the top of the meat.
+Carefully drizzle another 8 ounces of Worcestershire sauce onto the top of the meat.
 Do it slowly so as to not wash the rub away.

 Place the lid on the container and place it in the fridge overnight or for at least 4 hours if possible.